 John the Baptist was warning the people of Israel of things to come.
 For centuries they had been God’s chosen people.
-He had set apart to be his priests, which means that their job was to represent God before all people.
-They were called to be ambassadors if you will of the gospel.
+He had set them apart to be His priests, which means that their job was to represent God before all people.
+They were called to be ambassadors of the gospel.

 At this point in their history they were under Roman rule.
 Many of them were still occupying the Promised Land but they were not free.
 While the Romans allowed them some amount of freedom – the Israelites could move about within the city limits and keep their religious rites – the evidence of their occupation was everywhere.